-Irrelevant - posts that have nothing to do with where you are posting them.
+- Irrelevant - posts that have nothing to do with where you are posting them.

-Trolling - being argumentative, and making people angry or frustrated.
+- Trolling - being argumentative and making people angry or frustrated.

-Repetition - people don't like repetitive behaviours.
+- Repetition - people don't like repetitive behaviours.

-We have some safeguards added into Sendible to reduce the likelihood of the above behaviours such as:
+We have some safeguards added into Sendible to reduce the likelihood of the above behaviours, such as:

-- Posting limits so that you can only post out a certain number of social posts per day from a user account.
+- Posting limits so that you can only post a certain number of social posts per day from a user account.

 - Only being able to schedule posts to repeat a maximum of once per day.

 - Providing the option to use Queues to make posts look more organic.